-Longitudinal Cohorts There are two longitudinal cohorts, those who were in the sample beginning with Cycle 1 (aged 0-11 years at cycle 1) and those who were in the sample beginning in Cycle 2 (0-1 year olds).
-The Cycle 1 longitudinal sample is comprised of all children sampled for Cycle 1 of the survey in responding households (excluding those from the integrated sample (NPHS) and the 3rd and 4th child of each family).
+Longitudinal Cohorts In addition to the original cohort selected in 1994/1995, for each cycle of the NLSCY, a new longitudinal cohort of 0-1 year olds is selected.
 The plan is to follow these children over time, and revisit them every two years.
 Analyses of these children will permit researchers the opportunity to perform in-depth studies of the long-term impact of risk factors (such as divorce or the onset of a health condition) and protective factors (such as positive interactions with parents or academic success at school) on these children as they move into adulthood.
-If a child moves out of the household where he or she was sampled at Cycle 1, that child will be traced to wherever he or she resides during future cycles of the survey.
+If a child moves out of the household where he or she was originally sampled, that child will be traced to wherever he or she resides during future cycles of the survey.
 From a longitudinal perspective, the child, not the household, is the statistical unit of analysis.
 Attrition It should be noted that some children who were participants in Cycle 1 of the NLSCY did not participate in the second cycle or may not participate in subsequent cycles due to a variety of reasons.
 This is usually referred to as attrition.
-The number of these children is being carefully monitored and we are making every effort to keep these numbers at a minimum.
+The number of these children is being carefully monitored and we are making every effort to keep these numbers to a minimum.
 The Cycle 1 sample and its allocation were designed with this in mind and as long as future response rates are not lower than expected the sample will still permit longitudinal research by age cohort at the national level.
-Augmenting the Sample In the second and subsequent cycles, it is intended that the NLSCY will add children belonging to age groups no longer covered in the longitudinal sample.
-For example, for Cycle 3 a panel of children 0 and 1 years of age was added to the Cycle 3 sample.
-This augmented sample will allow for ongoing cross-sectional analyses to supplement the primary longitudinal research.
-As such, at each cycle it will be possible to get a snapshot of Canadian children of all ages.
-At the present time, it is not planned to follow this augmented component of the sample longitudinally, or if so it will be done on a limited scope.

 Children Who Immigrate to Canada It should be noted that the children who immigrate to Canada at any point in time after the Cycle 1 sample was selected and who are in the age cohorts covered in the Cycle 1 sample, will not be included in either cross-sectional or longitudinal estimates at this time.
 The number of children excluded by this criterion is small.
-Estimates of the number of children immigrating to Canada will be monitored and a decision may be made in the future to introduce a new sample into the NLSCY to cover these children. --- --
+Estimates of the number of children immigrating to Canada will be monitored and a decision may be made in the future to introduce a new sample into the NLSCY to cover these children.

-Unit of Analysis - Child The unit of analysis for the NLSCY is intended to be the child and eventually the young adult.
-For each cycle of the NLSCY, extensive information will be gathered on the child's family, parent(s), and neighborhood.
+Unit of Analysis - Child The unit of analysis for the NLSCY is intended to be the child.
+For each cycle of the NLSCY, extensive information will be gathered on the child's family, parent(s), and neighbourhood.
 Defining Longitudinal Households It is true that families or households are relatively straightforward units of analysis with cross-sectional data but the situation becomes problematic with longitudinal data.
 Households change composition frequently, due to divorce of parents or children leaving the parental nest.
 Attempts have been made in other studies to define "longitudinal households", but the implementation of this concept has never been straightforward.
 No single definition has been found to be appropriate for most analytic tasks, and many definitions exclude the portion of the population that has undergone the change.
 Unfortunately, this is often a significant as well as interesting population to study.
 It has been suggested that a superior alternative is to use the individual as the unit of analysis and present family and household variables as a characteristic of the individual.
-1
+Thus the files which have been constructed for all NLSCY data consist of child records.
+In order to understand the family situation, estimates such as of the number of children in single parent families, or the number of children living in low-income households, can be produced.